Become a subscriber and view posts without restrictions.

 One of my favorite treats to enjoy at the end of a busy work week is bruschetta topped with the classic combination of basil, tomato and mozzarella.
 Few ingredients, little effort and time, and an amazingly delicious appetizer.
 There are seemingly endless variations of this combo, but for me I like a little bread, warm, gooey cheese, a fresh tomato and the beautiful taste of basil – comfort food my friends!

-*tomatoes – your choice, heirlooms are my favorite, the fresher and in season the better
+- 1-2 medium fresh tomatoes your choice, heirlooms are my favorite, the fresher and in season the better

-*top quality balsamic vinegar (I use Gianni's Traditional Balsamic Vinegar - click here to shop)
+- 3-4 tablespoons balsamic vinegar top quality - (I use Gianni’s Traditional Balsamic Vinegar

-4. Place one leaf of basil on top of the warm mozzarella, followed by a slice of tomato, and drizzle with thick balsamic vinegar (if you have store-bought vinegar that is very transparent, reduce it over medium heat to thicken up the consistency and improve the flavor).
-Voila!
+- Place one leaf of basil (or julienned slices) on top of the warm mozzarella, followed by a slice of tomato (or a tablespoon of diced pieces), and drizzle with thick balsamic vinegar (if you have store-bought vinegar that is very transparent, reduce it over medium heat to thicken up the consistency and improve the flavor).
+Voilà!